auth0/Auth0.swift/README.md

 To accept organization invitations your application needs to support [Universal Links](https://developer.apple.com/documentation/xcode/allowing_apps_and_websites_to_link_to_your_content/supporting_universal_links_in_your_app).
 Tapping on the invitation link should open your application (invitations links are `https` only).

-When your application gets opened by an invitation link, grab the invitation URL and pass it to `.invitationURL()`.
+When your application gets opened by an invitation link, grab the invitation URL and pass it to `invitationURL()`.

 ```swift
 guard let url = URLContexts.first?.url else { return }